18F/identity-design-system/docs/_components/accordions.md

 {% include helpers/base-component.html component="accordion" %}

-Before using an accordion, consider if their use would hinder usability.
-If there is not enough content to warrant condensing or if visitors need to see most or all of the information on a page, use well-formatted text instead.

 {% capture example %}
 <div class="usa-accordion usa-accordion--bordered" data-test="accordion">
   <!-- Use the accurate heading level to maintain the document outline -->